1jour1vin

 manual

-Cold pre-fermentation maceration for several days.
-Alcoholic fermentation punched down and pumped over regularly.
+Cold pre-fermentation maceration for a few days.
+Alcoholic fermentation punctuated by punching down and pumping over

 Livestock farming

-12 months in tanks and barrels, then 9 months in tanks after blending
+12 months in tanks and barrels, followed by 9 months in tanks after blending

 Alcohol content